 Be careful with the ‘Cargo Ferries’

-If you’re browsing the internet or going through guidebooks, you’ll probably come across the ferries that travel the Caspian Sea.
+If you’re browsing the internet or going through guidebooks, you’ll probably come across the ferries that travel around the Caspian Sea.
 They enter the port in Western Turkmenistan from either Iran or Azerbaijan.
 These ‘ferries’ are in fact cargo ships that take passengers if they have enough space.
 The main issue if you would like to go on this adventure I the fact that you might not have enough food and water to make the trip.
 Don’t even get me started about the toilet and sleeping facilities.
 And the worst part is that when ships reach the port, they often wait at least a week for a vacant dock because everything goes so fast in Turkmenistan.
 Hence, I’ve met some travelers that had their Turkmen visa expire while they were waiting in the ferry with very limited resources of food and water.

 Ashgabat, a capital like no other

-Have in mind that internet is almost non-existent in Turkmenistan and heavily controlled by the government.
+Have in mind that the internet is almost non-existent in Turkmenistan and heavily controlled by the government.
 There are only 4 internet cafes in the capital with a horrific connection.
 On top of that, there are pictures of the president everywhere just to remind you that the big brother is watching.

 The forgotten city of Merv